flenniken/statictea/testfiles/listLoop-needle.stf.md

 # Needle in a Haystack

-Use listLoop to find a needle in a haystack.
+Use loop to find a needle in a haystack.

 ### File cmd.sh command